Please visit our website.

 Jacqui Gabb is a Senior Lecturer in Social Policy at The Open University, UK.

 Adriana García Andrade is Professor of Sociology in the Department of Sociology at Universidad Autónoma Metropolitana, Unidad Azcapotzalco in Mexico City.

-María-Isabel González-Cruz is Associate Professor at the University of Las Palmas de Gran Canaria, where she teaches Pragmatics.
+María-Isabel González-Cruz is Full Professor at the University of Las Palmas de Gran Canaria, where she teaches Pragmatics.

 Michael Gratzke is Professor of German and Comparative Literature at University of Hull, UK.

 Renata Grossi is a lecturer in law at the University of Technology in Sidney, Australia.

 Lena Gunnarsson is a researcher in Gender Studies at Örebro University, Sweden.